 Multiple solar electric vehicle startups claim they’re poised to begin distribution of solar-powered cars over the next several years.
-Solar electric vehicles function much like traditional EVs, but they feature solar panels on the hood, roof and trunk.
-Adding solar charging to the increasingly efficient fleet of electric vehicles on our roads might be a game changer for some car owners, but solar-only cars aren’t widely available as of publishing.
+Solar electric vehicles operate much like traditional EVs but feature solar panels on the hood, roof and trunk.
+Adding solar charging to the increasingly efficient fleet of electric vehicles on our roads might be a game-changer for some car owners, but solar-only cars aren’t widely available as of publishing.

-Like other EVs, you may still have to plug in your solar-powered car overnight.
-When parked in the sun, your vehicle could convert enough energy to drive between 10 and 40 miles, depending on the brand.
+As with other EVs, you may still have to plug in your solar-powered car overnight.
+When parked in the sun, perhaps your vehicle could convert enough energy to drive between 10 and 40 miles, depending on the brand.
 If you have a short commute and live in a sunny area, you may find yourself charging from an outlet much less frequently.

-While those with longer commutes may require more mileage than solar charging will provide in a single day, charging your car with the sun still significantly reduces its electricity consumption — and your utility costs — throughout the year.
+While those with longer commutes may require more mileage than solar charging will provide in a single day, charging your car with the sun would still significantly reduce its electricity consumption — and your utility costs — throughout the year.

 How do solar-powered cars work?